 That’s the one word Vincenzia Diedericks uses to describe Kaapsehoop (or Kaapschehoop, according to the Dutch spelling).
 After a day trip to this small town in Mpumalanga’s highlands they bought a holiday home.
 “There’s something here, it earths you.
 When I put my feet down here, I felt like I came home,” she tells me over lunch in the garden outside Salvador Bistro, along the town’s main road.
 The glass wind chimes at Deliteful Glass Worx next door clink against each other in the autumn breeze; auburn leaves fall to the ground where they are chased by the resident pups that follow their owners about.

 We, too, fall for Kaapsehoop’s allure.
 Perhaps it was the country air, but after a few hours the six of us (on a Travel Massive road trip through South Africa) unanimously cancel our plans for the rest of the day and stay longer than originally intended.
+This is definitely a worthwhile stop en route to Johannesubrg from the Panorama Route.
 And of all the places I travelled to in South Africa last year, this was my ultimate town, which is why I think you should visit in 2017.
 (Nieu Bethesda was my favourite South African town of 2015).

 I wrote about Kaapsehoop as part of my freelance work for Mango’s in-flight magazine, Juice.